omeka/omeka-s-enduser/settings.md

 *Default Site* dropdown gives you control over where people land they navigate to the base url of your install.
 You can either display a list of all sites in the install (default) or select a specific site from the dropdown, to which people will be redirected.

 *Use HTMLPurifier* checkbox.
 If checked, the service [HTMLPurifier](http://htmlpurifier.org/) will clean up any user-entered HTML.

+The following two fields relate to setting up [reCAPTCHA](https://www.google.com/recaptcha/intro/index.html) for your site.
+You will need both a site key and a secret key.
+Enter them in the corresponding fields after [signing up](https://www.google.com/recaptcha/admin#list) with reCAPTCHA/Google:

+*reCAPTCHA site key* enables to display of the widget on your install's sites.

+*reCAPTCHA secret key* allows communication between your install and reCAPTCHA's server.